Bill Radovich: Lawsuit

 True enough, in 1948, Radovich saw a potential job as player and coach for the San Francisco Clippers of the Pacific Coast Professional Football League (PCPFL) slip away due to its affiliation with the NFL as a minor league.
-Radovich was forced to look for different kinds of work, and one of them was as a waitor at Los Angeles's Brown Derby restaurant.
+Radovich was forced to look for different kinds of work, and one of them was as a waiter at Los Angeles's Brown Derby restaurant.
 It was there that he met Joseph Alioto, former antitrust litigator with the Justice Department, who elected to file a legal brief on his behalf.
 The lower courts dismissed the suit in 1949, but in 1955, the U. S. Supreme Court ruled in his favor by a decision of 6-3 that felt that all professional sports but baseball were subject to antitrust laws and that the case must be retried.
 Radovich took the advice of his attorney Maxwell Keith to drop the case and accept a $42,500 settlement from the league.

 Radovich worked as a position coach in the Canadian Football League before settling in Los Angeles.
 While he did not play in pro football again, his case inspired Marvin Miller, executive director of the Major League Baseball Players Association to challenge baseball's reserve clause in the late 1960s, noting the exemption baseball had from antitrust laws.

 After football

 He served for many years as an executive at Washington Iron Works along with being a member of the Trojan Football Alumni Club.
 On occasion, he would take on "tough-guy" roles on film.
-He is best remembered as Moose McCall in Trouble Along the Way, Ogeechuch in The World in His Arms, Eunuch in The Golden Blade, Lagi in Back to God's Country, Hassan in Against All Flags and many other tough character roles.
+He is best remembered as Moose McCall in Trouble Along the Way, Ogeechuk in The World in His Arms, Eunuch in The Golden Blade, Lagi in Back to God's Country, Hassan in Against All Flags and many other tough character roles.